carbonext-tech/api-b2b-docs/docs/core-concepts/allowed-filters.md

 # Query Filters

-Our API has a filter and sort system that allows searching for an entity by specific type.
+Our API has a filter and sort system that allows searching for a resource by specific type.

 ## List Allowed Filters [GET]